chrisant996/clink/docs/clink.md

 ##### The "on arg" function

 Supply an "on arg" function by including <code>onarg=<span class="arg">function</span></code> in the argument table with [_argmatcher:addarg()](#_argmatcher:addarg).
+The function can examine the word and do custom processing.

+To use this, Clink v1.3.3 or higher is required.

+The function receives five arguments:
+- `arg_index` is the argument index in the argmatcher, corresponding to the argument being parsed.
+0 means it is a flag, rather than an argument.
+- `word` is a partial string for the word under the cursor, corresponding to the argument being parsed:  it is an empty string, or if a filename is being entered then it will be the path portion (e.g. for "dir1\dir2\pre" `word` will be "dir1\dir2\").
+- `word_index` is the word index in `line_state`, corresponding to the argument being parsed.
+- `line_state` is a [line_state](#line_state) object that contains the words for the associated command line.
+- `user_data` is a table that the argmatcher can use to help it parse the input line.

 The function doesn't return anything.

 An "on arg" function can even use [os.chdir()](#os.chdir) to set the current directory.
 Generating match completions saves and restores the current directory when finished, so argmatcher "on arg" functions can set the current directory and thus cause match completion later in the input line to complete file names relative to the change directory.
 For example, the built-in `cd` and `pushd` argmatches use an "on arg" function so that `pushd \other_dir & program `<kbd>Tab</kbd> can complete file names from `\other_dir` instead of the (real) current directory.

-To use this, Clink v1.3.3 or higher is required.

 ```lua
 local function onarg_pushd(arg_index, word, word_index, line_state, user_data)